sumnerevans/sumnerevans.com/content/posts/travel/2026-fosdem/fosdem/index.md

 principles of that flow in my projects.
 I wonder if there is anything that I can learn and apply to the Git processes that we use at Can/Am.

-After that talk, it was stack time so I went to get a Belgian waffle from the food truck and then went over to the Matrix stand to catch up with people.
+After that talk, it was snack time so I went to get a Belgian waffle from the food truck and then went over to the Matrix stand to catch up with people.
 I had a nice conversation with [Neil](https://www.linkedin.com/in/neil-johnson-717baa6/) and caught up with